Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial power costs in the region are estimated between €0.14 and €0.19 per kWh, as of September 2025.
-This pricing makes it competitive for deployments that do not require the premium connectivity of a capital city market.
-The national energy mix includes approximately 40% renewables, 56% fossil fuels, and 4% nuclear.
+Average Cost Of Power Industrial power pricing in the Arnhem region is estimated between €0.17 and €0.21/kWh, as of September 2025.
+This pricing is competitive for a stable Western European market, reflecting a national energy mix of approximately 40% renewables, 56% fossil fuels, and 4% nuclear power.

 Market Access, Business & Tax Climate